GMTStudioTechnology/pokemon_tcg_simulator/README.md

 # pokemon trade card game open pack simulator

-Yaaaaaaaaaaa this is a enhanced version of  https://ptcgpbps.github.io/
+this is a enhanced version of  https://ptcgpbps.github.io/

-and I don't know what to do :)
+this includes open pack function with latest pokemon card in pokemon tcg pocket